 Secure the Left Shoulder assembly to the Left Shoulder Cog with two (2) PM 3×6 mm screws:

 Man, that step with inserting the rod was brutal!
 At least some of the parts we have been storing are now assembled together.
 However, the Left Shoulder Spring will have to wait until the next issue.
-That spring and the Left Shoulder Cog are metal, but the of the rest of the parts in this issue are plastic.

 Issue 29 – Left Shoulder Plate/Details